wintorse/copylink-dev/README.md

 [日本語版 README はこちら](./README-ja.md)

 # copylink.dev
-A browser extension that copies links with formatted titles from Google Sheets and other sources.
+A browser extension that copies text links with shortcuts.
+Some sites also support title formatting and Slack emoji.

 ## Features
 Provides shortcuts to easily copy text links with titles, such as "[My spreadsheet](https://example.com)".